eslint/rfcs/designs/2019-move-to-async-api/README.md

 ## Motivation

+- We have the functionality that we cannot support with synchronous API.
+For example, ESLint verifies files in parallel, formatters print progress state, or formatters print results in streaming.
 - Dynamic `import()` has arrived at Stage 4.
 The dynamic loading of ES modules requires asynchronous API.
 Migrating to asynchronous API opens up doors to write plugins/configs with ES modules.
-- Linting in parallel requires asynchronous API.
-We can improve linting logic to run it in parallel.
-And we can improve config loading logic and file enumeration logic to run it in parallel.
-(E.g., load `extends` list, traverse child directories.)

-Because the migration of public API needs long time, we should start to migrate our APIs earlier.

-And the name of `CLIEngine`, our primary API, causes confusion to the community.
+- The name of `CLIEngine`, our primary API, has caused confusion to the community.
 People try `Linter` class at first because the name sounds the main class of ESLint, then they notice it doesn't work as expected.
 We have a lot of issues that say "please use `CLIEngine` instead."
-The name of new class, `ESLint`, is our primary API clearly.
+The name of the new class, `ESLint`, is our primary API clearly.

 ## Detailed Design